leon4rd/test/README.md

-## What does a pirate pay for his corn?
-A buccaneer!
+## Don't buy flowers at a monastery.
+Because only you can prevent florist friars.